-From working at Mc Donald’s as a young boy to flyering for clubs in the rave scene of the 1990s; from winning promotion awards to starting Garage Nation & One Nation and publishing King of Clubs: Sex, Drugs and Thugs the One Nation Story, selling his music label and eventually becoming an actor in 2003, aged 31: British actor Terry ‘Turbo’ Stone is an unstoppable force of nature.
+From working at Mc Donald’s as a young boy to flyering for clubs in the rave scene of the 1990s; from winning promotion awards to starting Garage Nation and One Nation and eventually becoming an actor in 2003: British actor Terry ‘Turbo’ Stone is an unstoppable force of nature.

-And today, he’s also become a producer involved in the best Hollywood crime film productions.
+And today, he has also become a movie producer involved in the best Hollywood crime film productions.

-Award-nominee star of successful crime and gangster movies such as the film franchise Rise of The Footsoldier and Once upon a time in London, Terry Stone was in cinemas again in February 2020 with United Nation: Three Decades of Drum & Bass, a film dubbed “a shocking and entertaining exposé of the origins of the electronic dance music scene” starting from the 1990s.
+Award-nominee film star of successful crime and gangster movies and franchises such as Once upon a time in London and Rise of The Footsoldier, Terry Stone was in cinemas again in February 2020 – just weeks before the beginning of the Covid pandemic – to present United Nation: Three Decades of Drum & Bass, a film that has been dubbed “a shocking and entertaining exposé of the origins of the electronic dance music scene starting from the 1990s”.

-As for me, in the 1990s I was doing nothing but being a Take That groupie, and don’t know anything about electronic dance music and raves, so I truly enjoyed the chance to interview Terry about movies, raves and his extraordinary career.
+As for me, all I was doing in the 1990s was being a Take That groupie, and I don’t know much about electronic dance music and raves either, so I truly enjoyed the chance to interview Terry about the golden age of raves and dance music and his extraordinary career into the movie industry.

-Hi Terry, thank you for taking the time to speak with me!
-My first question is: what was your dream job as a child?
+Terry, what was your dream job as a child?

-And why did you change your mind in the end?
+How come you changed your mind in the end?

-When I saw the career officer at school, he said this to the headmaster, and the headmaster thought it was really funny to embarrass me in front of the whole school and just said “we have some ridiculous requests, and one of them was to be a boxing manager or boxing promotor” – and I did actually think at the time, you know, to actually do that in front of thousands of people… I mean, if you look at people like Don King and the big boxing promoters of my age, you know, they earned tens of thousands of pounds doing that… I didn’t really get why for the headmaster would be funny to look at this as a career.
+When I saw the career officer at school, he said this to the headmaster, and the headmaster thought it was really funny to embarrass me in front of the whole school and just said “we have some ridiculous requests, and one of them was to be a boxing manager or boxing promotor” – and I did actually think at the time – you know – to actually do that in front of thousands of people… I mean, if you look at people like Don King and the big boxing promoters of my age, they earned tens of thousands of pounds doing that… I didn’t really get why for the headmaster it would be funny to look at this as a career.
 Maybe it’s because everyone says they want to be a teacher.

-Is there a particular character you would like to play apart from criminals, policemen and gangsters?
+Apart from criminals, policemen and gangsters, is there a particular character you would like to play now?

-I think any roles I would like to do, but it’s all about the opportunities… are you talking about a specific role or just in general?
+I think any roles I would like to do, but it’s all about the opportunities… are you talking about any specific role or just in general?

 I can play a lead role in a romantic comedy?!
-Hahaha.
+Haha.

-Hahaha, exactly.
-Is there anything you miss about promoting raves?
+Haha, exactly.
+Is there anything you miss about the rave world?

-I think everybody that went to a rave in the 1990s would find it fascinating, and the film is a walk into that world and all the things that went with it – some of them are known, some of them are not known… I actually wrote a book as well about this.
-I think everybody can see the film, what it’s interesting is that you catch up three decades: you’ve got the people that went to raves in the 1980s and 1990s and in the 200s, and you’ve also got all the kids that will also want to see it, and there’s a chance to look back at where it all comes from.
-The film was in cinemas on the 21st of February 2020 and was set to be available on the same day on Sky, so it’s still fully accessible to the masses, which is great.
+I think everybody that went to a rave in the 1990s would find it fascinating, and the film is a walk into that world and all the things that went with it – some of them are known, some of them are not known… I actually also wrote a book titled King Of Clubs: Sex, Drugs and Thugs – The One Nation Story about all this.
+I think everybody can see the film, and what it’s interesting is that you catch up three decades: you’ve got the people that went to raves in the 1980s and 1990s and in the 200s, and you’ve also got all the kids that will also want to see it, and there’s a chance to look back at where it all comes from.
+The film was in cinemas in February 2020 and was set to be available on the same day on Sky, so it’s still fully accessible to the masses, which is great.